-This IBM® Redpaper™ publication describes the concepts and functions of IBM System Storage® Easy Tier® and explains its practical use with the IBM System Storage DS8700, IBM System Storage DS8800, and IBM System Storage 8870 systems.
+This IBM® Redpaper™ publication describes the concepts and functions of IBM System Storage® Easy Tier® and explains its practical use with the IBM DS8800 series and License Machine Code 8.8.30.xx.xx, or later.

-IBM System Storage DS8000 Easy Tier is designed to automate data placement throughout the storage system disks pool.
-It enables the system (automatically and without disruption to applications) to relocate data (at the extent level) across up to three drive tiers.
+Easy Tier is designed to automate data placement throughout the storage system disks pool.
+It enables the system to (automatically and without disruption to applications) relocate data (at the extent level) across up to three drive tiers.
 The process is fully automated.
 Easy Tier also automatically rebalances extents among ranks within the same tier, removing workload skew between ranks, even within homogeneous and single-tier extent pools.

 Easy Tier supports a Manual Mode that enables the user to relocate full volumes.
-Manual Mode also offers the ability to merge extent pools and to restripe volumes within an extent pool.
-A rank depopulation function is also offered.
-Easy Tier fully supports thin provisioned fixed-block volumes in Manual Mode and Automatic Mode.
+Manual Mode also allows you to merge extent pools and offers a rank depopulation function.
+Easy Tier fully supports thin-provisioned Extent Space Efficient fixed block (FB) and count key data (CKD) volumes in Manual Mode and Automatic Mode.

 This paper is aimed at those professionals who want to understand the Easy Tier concept and its underlying design.
 It also provides guidance and practical illustrations for users who want to use the Easy Tier Manual Mode capabilities.

 Chapter 2.
 DS8000 Easy Tier concepts, design, and implementation